kamleshp214/truthscan/README.md

    python main.py
    ```

-4. Access the application in your browser:
+4. Open your browser and navigate to:
    ```
    http://localhost:5000
    ```

-## 📊 How it Works
+## 🔍 How TruthScan Works

-The fake news detection system uses a combination of techniques:
+TruthScan employs a multi-faceted approach to analyzing news content:

+1. **Content Extraction**
+   - For URL inputs, TruthScan employs multiple extraction strategies to identify and extract the main article content.
+   - Advanced filtering removes ads, navigation, and other non-article elements.

+2. **Text Analysis**
+   - The content is analyzed for indicators of potential misinformation:
-1. **Sensational Language Detection**: Identifies words and phrases commonly used in clickbait and fake news
+     - **Sensational Language**: Identifies hyperbolic, emotionally charged language commonly used in clickbait.
-2. **Source Analysis**: Checks for mentions of reliable sources and proper attribution
-3. **Text Pattern Analysis**: Evaluates the article's structure and tone for indicators of potential misinformation
-4. **URL Content Extraction**: Automatically pulls the main content from news URLs for analysis

-## 🔍 Usage

-1. Enter either article text or a URL in the provided input fields
+     - **Source Attribution**: Evaluates whether the article cites credible sources.
+     - **Content Depth**: Assesses the substance and thoroughness of the reporting.

+3. **Result Generation**
+   - The analysis produces a verdict (real, fake, or uncertain) with a confidence score.
-2. Click the "Verify" button to analyze the content
+   - Detailed explanation of the factors that contributed to the verdict.

+## 📱 Usage Guide

+1. **Choose Input Method**
+   - Toggle between text input and URL input tabs based on your preference.

+2. **Submit Content**
+   - For text input: Copy and paste the full news article text.
+   - For URL input: Enter the complete URL of the news article.

+3. **Review Results**
-3. View the verification result with confidence score and explanation
+   - View the overall verdict and confidence score.
+   - Examine the detailed breakdown of analysis factors.
-4. Use the "New Verification" button to analyze another article
+   - Use the "New Analysis" button to analyze another article.

-## ⚙️ Configuration

-No additional configuration is required for basic usage.
-For deployment, consider:

-- Setting environment variables for production
-- Configuring CORS settings for specific domains
-- Setting up a proper web server like Gunicorn

-## 📝 Limitations
+## ⚠️ Limitations & Disclaimer

+- TruthScan provides an automated assessment and should not be the sole basis for determining the veracity of news.
-- The system uses rule-based detection rather than advanced ML models
+- The system uses rule-based detection which, while effective, is not infallible.
-- Results are indicative and not guaranteed
-- URLs with complex JavaScript rendering might not be properly scraped
-- Always cross-verify information with multiple reliable sources
+- Always cross-check information with multiple reliable sources.
+- URL extraction may not work perfectly on all websites due to variations in HTML structure.

-## 🌱 Future Enhancements
+## 💡 Future Enhancements

-- Integration with pre-trained ML models for more accurate detection
+- Integration with external fact-checking databases
-- Support for regional languages and context-specific misinformation
+- Support for vernacular languages prevalent in the India-Pakistan region
+- Machine learning-based classification for higher accuracy
 - User accounts to save verification history
-- API access for third-party integrations
+- Browser extension for one-click verification

 ## 📄 License